I am co-curating an international museum exhibition with Dr Claas Kirchhelle about the past and present of typhoid fever: www.typhoidland.org.

 Previously I designed a ‘Voyage in Vaccines’ event for European Researchers Night 2017 (‘Curiosity Carnival’, ca. 10,000 visitors).

 On vaccine attitudes, I have spoken on the radio for BBC Radio 4 Woman’s Hour, BBC Radio 5 Live Nihal Arthanayake show, the Alexis Conran and Matthew Wright show on talkRADIO, and TV for BBC World News as well as for the United Nations Verified Campaign.
-I have presented at several public events, at the IF Festival in Oxford and at Vaccini e Obbligo: tra Medicina, Etica e Politica, University of Turin.
+I have presented at several public events, at the European Health Forum, WFPHA at the World Health Assembly, Vaccines Today, IF Festival in Oxford and at Vaccini e Obbligo: tra Medicina, Etica e Politica, University of Turin.
 I have also been interviewed for The Times, Nature, Wired, Newsweek, Der Standard, Metro, Devex on access to vaccination and health misinformation, and I was on the Reddit AskScience AMA Series answering questions about vaccines and society.

 During my PhD I co-organised a podcast and workshop series on neglected tropical diseases: www.challengingneglect.com and more recently I was invited to give a talk for the Global Health Histories Seminar on Women in the History of Tropical Medicine, which was organised by the University of York and Fiocruz in Brazil, and live-streamed on YouTube.